Droids in Distress

 “Yeah.”
 He groaned, looking up at the young woman with a small, wary smile.

 “Thanks, mate.
 Appreciate the save.
 You too, Petra.”
 Zeb said to Kanan and Petra who helped him to his feet once more.

 “Wasn’t us.”
 Petra told him with a small smile that everyone had come to love.

 “It was Ezra.”
 Everyone looked to the boy, who straightened himself out with a proud smile.
 “And Ezra, your formal Jedi training starts tomorrow.”
 Kanan explained with a small smile of his own.

 Hera set a hand on his shoulder while Petra came up to hug the kid happily, giving all the weight to Kanan.
 His grunts filling her ears but she paid no mind.
 “Now, you’ll be the coolest kid on the block.
 I’ve never known anyone that was a real live cool Jedi.”
 She gushed, tapping his cheeks between her hands.

 “Hey!”
 Kanan shouted from behind her, annoyance lacing his tone.
 Petra rounded Ezra so that she’d face Kanan, her arms wrapped lightly around Ezra’s chest, her chin laying on top of his.

 “I am totally cool, I’m not the one who broke my nose, falling out of a vent!”
 He exclaimed, raising his hands above his hands.

 “Hey, that’s so not cool.”
 Petra stated, setting her hands on her hips removing herself from Ezra before grinning cheekily at herself.
 “See, what’d I say.”
 She laughed, walking out of the room.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, QueenSunflowerWrite a Review